DanioHans/Shadows-of-the-Eternal-Night/Shadows of Eternal Night/Locations/Velaris/Duskwatch/Duskwatch – Nightmare Mechanics.md

-# Duskwatch – Nightmare Realm (Hostile Revision)
+# Duskwatch – Nightmare Realm (Revised, Consistent Version)

-The Nightmare Realm is Duskwatch’s dream-self: familiar but drained of warmth.
+The Nightmare Realm of Duskwatch is **not a separate plane**, but a projected overlay of the village’s collective fear and memory — a **dream-copy** anchored to physical locations.
-Here, the villagers’ **bodies wander on instinct**, acting like dream-walkers with no reason or restraint.
-They lash out not from malice, but from **reflexive terror**, like people caught in a nightmare thrashing at shadows.

-This version is for the FIRST NIGHT — exploratory but dangerous.
+The villagers’ minds are trapped inside it; their bodies wander the Material world on instinct.

+The party has already visited this realm once.
+The following rules refine and expand what they experienced.

 ---

-## Hostile NPC Behaviour

-### General Rule
-Nightmare villagers attack **only when approached**, startled, or spoken to.

-They are not hunting the PCs — they are:
+# 🌑 Entry & Exit Rules

+## **How PCs Enter**
+These triggers are consistent with prior events:

+### **1. Sleep in Duskwatch
+- On long rest: Wis save DC 13
+  - **Fail:** Pulled into the Nightmare Realm
+  - **Success:** Remain awake but gain 1 level of exhaustion

+### **2. Storm Exposure / Emotional Shock**
+If PCs directly witness:
-- confused,
+- reflections moving independently,
+- villagers converging on them,
-- half-conscious,
+- drowning attempts,
-- stuck in fear loops.

-### Behaviour Pattern
-- They move jerkily, as if frames are missing.
-- They whisper fragments without meaning.
-- They grasp or swing when something enters their personal space.
-- They do NOT pursue more than 10–20 feet.
-- They do NOT speak coherently unless tied to a clue.

-### Mechanics
-Use **Commoner + 1 weird ability**:

-**Nightmare Villager**
-- AC 10, HP 7
-- Slam +2 to hit, 1d4 bludgeoning
-- *On hit:* PC must succeed Wis DC 12 or feel a jolt of someone else's fear (disadvantage on next attack)

-This keeps them threatening but not deadly.

-### Three Types of Villagers
-You can mix these:

-1. **Passive Looped Villagers**
-   - Continue their task unless disturbed.
-   - Attack only if touched or spoken to loudly.

-2. **Startled Thrashers**
-   - React aggressively the moment someone enters their line of sight.
-   - Swing wildly in fear.

-3. **Sleepwalk Seekers** *(rare)*
-   - Walk toward the PCs slowly once spotted.
-   - Don’t run.
-Don’t stop.
-   - Attack only if they reach melee.

-These create tension without overwhelming combat.
+they may be pulled into the projection briefly.
+(Use this optionally as a dramatic tool.)

+### **3. Direct Anchor Contact**
+Touching an anchor (fountain, well, carved mark) during an “active pulse” pulls them in.

+*Players have already brushed near this threshold.*

 ---

-## Nightmare Oddities (Kept Grounded)

-Use these lightly to maintain dream atmosphere without extreme surrealism:

-- Chairs slowly pivot to face the PCs.
-- A broom continues sweeping with no one holding it.
-- A door opens half an inch when no one touches it.
-- Reflections blink slower than the PCs.
-- Footsteps echo one extra time.

-These are sensory cues — not big distortions.
+## **How PCs Leave**
+These match last session's mechanics and reinforce dream logic.

+### **1. Pain / Critical Danger**
+A PC who takes heavy damage (≥ 10 in one attack) may make a Wis save DC 15 to wake abruptly.

+### **2. Physical Shock from Another Real PC**
+A PC in the waking world can forcibly wake a sleeper with:
+- a strong shake,
+- a slap,
+- yelling,
+- splashing water.

+(Samsons waking everyone with forehead flicks is now canonically “a valid method.”)

+### **3. Leaving an Anchor Zone**
+Returning to the location where they entered (e.g., well surroundings, manor hearth) stabilizes their consciousness.

+### **4. Projection Stability Drop**
+If the projection flares or destabilizes (DM choice), PCs are expelled.

 ---

-## Locations (Nightmare Variants with Hostile NPCs)

-### 1. **The Fountain Square**
-- Water still, perfectly dark.
-- 2–4 villagers stand submerged up to their thighs.
-- They don’t move until PCs get close — then they **grab wrists or ankles**, attacking mindlessly.
+# 🌑 General Tone & Atmosphere

+The Nightmare Realm is:
+- familiar but hollow,
+- drained of color,
+- off by fractions — not wildly surreal,
+- reactive to **fear, memory, and expectation**.

+Rather than monstrous horrors, the threat is:
+- villagers acting out nightmare reflexes,
+- reality repeating,
+- reflections disagreeing with reality,
+- doors and chairs reacting subtly to PCs.

+This makes the space unsettling without overwhelming.

+---

+# 🌑 Villagers in the Nightmare Realm

+Villagers are not zombies or ghosts —
+they are **dream-walkers**, stuck in fear loops.

+## Core Behaviors (Consistent With Last Session)

+- Move in incomplete “frames,” skipping or jerking.
 - Whisper loops:
-  > “I’m late… I’m late… I’m late…”

-### 2. **The Inn (Gull’s Rest)**
-- All chairs facing toward the door.
-- A bartender polishing a glass — the cloth is dripping ink.
-- The moment a PC speaks above a whisper, **3 villagers snap their heads toward them** and charge.
-- Their attacks feel like frantic flailing, not aimed strikes.
+  > “late… late…late…”
+  > “help me…help…me…”
+- Recognize PCs only as threats or shadows.
+- Lash out unpredictably when approached.
+- Do **not** pursue far.
+- Attempt drowning if PCs stumble near water.
+- Rarely speak lucid fragments.

+## Mechanical Guidelines

+### **Nightmare Villager**
+- AC 10, HP 7
+- Slam: +2 to hit, 1d4 bludgeoning
+- On hit: Wis save DC 12 or PC experiences someone else’s fear → disadvantage next attack

-### 3. **The Watchtower**
+### Types
-- Villager halfway up the stairs, crawling on hands and knees.
-- If PCs pass him, he lashes out blindly.
-- At the top, a nightmare echo of Salen scribbles furiously in a book that fills with ink.
-- He becomes hostile if his name is spoken.

-### 4. **Hunter’s Hut** (optional)
-- One villager sits at the table carving symbols.
-- If the PCs turn their back to him, he immediately stands and attacks from behind.
-- His carving tool counts as a dagger.

-### 5. **Roads and Paths**
-- Shapes move along the horizon — villagers wandering in loops.
-- If the party shines light or speaks loudly, **one breaks from the path** and approaches without stopping.
+1. **Loopers** – stuck repeating a task
+2. **Thrashers** – lash out when startled
+3. **Seekers** – slow, steady walkers who attempt to “join” PC movement
+4. **Echo-Walkers** *(rare)* – imitate the PCs' actions with slight delay

 ---

-## Optional Combat Encounters (Light)

-### Encounter A — “Sleepwalker Convergence”
-Trigger: PCs stay too long in one spot.

-3–6 villagers slowly converge, surrounding the party like sleepwalkers.
-They attack only when within melee, flailing wildly.

-This fills time and pressure without danger of a TPK.

-### Encounter B — “The Tattered Shape”
-A single weak nightmare creature (use Shadow with 50% HP).
-It stalks them from behind buildings but attacks only if approached.
+# 🌑 Nightmare Oddities (Moderate, Grounded)

+Use lightly:

+- Chairs pivoting to face PCs.
+- Lanterns flicker without flame.
+- Footsteps echo twice.
+- Words spoken aloud repeat in a whisper just after.
+- Pages turn on their own but show only scribbles.
+- Shadows linger a half-second longer than the body.

+These echo the players’ first experience.

 ---

-## Clues & Interactions (Still Available)

-Villagers *can* still deliver fragmented clues, but only if:
-- The PCs restrain them, or
-- The PCs succeed a Wis (Insight) check DC 14 to calm them, or
-- They speak a certain name that startles the villager into Lucidity.

-Example lucid lines:
-- “The well… the well… he waits…”
-- “We sank in the dark…”
-- “Don’t wake him.”
-- “Don’t follow the echoes.”

-Then they revert to hostile thrashing.
+# 🌑 Nightmare Variants of Locations

+These expand what the party already saw and offer hooks for Session 9.

+### **Fountain Square**
+- Black, unmoving water.
+- 2–4 villagers partially submerged.
+- They grab ankles or hands if PCs approach.
+- Lucid line (if calmed):
+  > “He listens from below…”

+This is where you can place the **scout’s vision echo**:
+A brief apparition of S. Kett writing or whispering his final lines.

 ---

-## Tone & Intent

-This version should feel:
-- Threatening but navigable
-- Like walking inside someone else’s nightmare
-- Familiar locations, but wrong in subtle ways
-- Hostile NPCs that act out dream logic, not malice
-- No clone-combat yet
-- No dungeon entry unless *they choose or you force cliffhanger*
+### **Inn – Gull’s Rest**
+Matches last session’s vibes:

+- All chairs face the door.
+- Bartender loops through motions; cloth drips dark ink.
+- Speaking above a whisper triggers 2–4 villagers snapping heads toward the party.

+Clue the players might note:
+> The cellar door in the dream is **absent**, hinting the projection “forgets” hidden spaces.

 ---

-## Session 8 Goals with Hostile NPCs
+### **Watchtower**
+Expands what happened previously:

+- A villager crawling up the stairs, mumbling.
+- At the top, a distorted echo of a scout (Salen or Tobias) scribbling in a blank book.
+- If PCs say his name, he becomes lucid for one line:
+  > “We sank into the dark… all of us…”

+Then he attacks.

+---

+### **Hunter’s Hut (Optional)**
+- A villager seated, carving patterns.
+- If PCs break eye contact, he stands instantly and attacks.
+- Carving resembles half-finished anchor marks.

+---

+### **Roads and Perimeters**
+- Shape-shadows walking straight, looping routes.
+- If PCs shine light:
+  one breaks from the loop and begins approaching.

+---

+# 🌑 Optional Combat (Light)

+### **Sleepwalker Convergence**
+- 3–6 villagers slowly surround PCs.
+- Start combat only when they reach melee.

+### **Tattered Shape (Weak Shadow)**
+A weakened echo of the Echo-Born influence.

+- Use *Shadow* with 1/2 HP.
+- Stalks them but does not engage unless provoked.

+---

+# 🌑 Lucid Clues (Given Only in Calm Moments)

+These should be rare and cryptic:

+- “The well… he waits…”
+- “Dark below… dark above…”
+- “Don’t wake him…”
+- “We sank… together…”
+- “Follow… the echoes…”

+These hint at:
-- Let the party explore Nightmare Duskwatch
+- the parasite,
-- Discover the clues they missed
+- the final scout vision,
-- Learn villagers are trapped but dangerous
-- Feel mounting pressure toward the well
+- the well entrance,
-- Possibly run one small combat
-- End with either:
-  - **Waking up abruptly**, or
-  - **Finding the well and choosing to approach**, or
+- the anchor network.
-  - **A cliffhanger where reflections converge**